thel3onardo/studies/rescript/docs/lang-features/overview.md

     name := "sofia"
     ``

-> Pure function: It is a function that receives an input and returns a fixed output.
-Also, they cause no side effects in the outside world
+> Pure function: It is a function that, given the same input, will always produce the same output and has no side effects.

 Strings in ReScript must use the "" (double quotes)